tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

 		}
 	}

-`Factory` here is a functional interface with a method called `create` that returns some object.
+The `Factory` class is just a functional interface with a method called `create` that returns some object.
 We can then add the object it created to the list.
 Because it's a functional interface, we can use a lambda to implement the factory to initialise the list;

     public void usage() {
  		List<Object> list = new ArrayList<>();